 Once you know what you owe, you can form a strategy…

 Step Two: Federal Student Repayment Plan Selection and Strategy

 There are two basic ways to eliminate federal student debt.

 The first method is to qualify for a student loan forgiveness program and have your debt discharged.
-There are actually a number of different student loan forgiveness programs, but for the majority of borrowers forgiveness means loan discharge through Public Service Loan Forgiveness, or forgiveness coming after 20 or 25 years of payments on an Income-Driven Repayment (IDR) Plan.
+There are many different student loan forgiveness programs, but for the majority of borrowers, forgiveness means loan discharged through Public Service Loan Forgiveness or forgiveness coming after 20 or 25 years of payments on an Income-Driven Repayment (IDR) Plan.

 The other way to eliminate federal student loans is to pay off the balance.
 It isn’t sexy, but it is how the vast majority of people eliminate their federal loans.

 Rather than talking about the different repayment plans and forgiveness eligibility criteria, let’s first sort through how to handle federal student loans in a few different circumstances.

 Circumstance 1: AHHH!!!
 I have no idea how I am ever going to pay off this debt.